mobxjs/mobx-state-tree/README.md

 The _properties_ argument is a key-value set where each key indicates the introduction of a property, and the value its type.
 The following types are acceptable:

 1. A type.
 This can be a simple primitive type like `types.boolean`, see `// 2`, or a complex, possibly pre-defined type (`// 4`)
 2. A primitive.
-Using a primitive as type as type is syntactic sugar for introducing an property with a default value.
+Using a primitive as type is syntactic sugar for introducing a property with a default value.
 See `// 3`, `endpoint: "http://localhost"` is the same as `endpoint: types.optional(types.string, "http://localhost")`.
 The primitive type is inferred from the default value.
 Properties with a default value can be omitted in snapshots.
 3. A [computed property](https://mobx.js.org/refguide/computed-decorator.html), see `// 6`.
 Computed properties are tracked and memoized by MobX.
 Computed properties will not be stored in snapshots or emit patch events.
 It is possible to provide a setter for a computed property as well.
 A setter should always invoke an action.
 4. A view function (see `// 7`).
 A view function can, unlike computed properties, take arbitrary arguments.
 It won't be memoized, but its value can be tracked by MobX nonetheless.
 View functions are not allowed to change the model, but should rather be used to retrieve information from the model.